Top Public Policy Issues Facing Governing Boards in 2023–2024

 College Athletics

 College sports will also most likely continue to be the subject of legislative activity and legal decisions.
-As a result of a 2021 decision by the National Collegiate Athletic Association to allow students to be paid by for marketing their name, image and likeness, some student athletes are now being compensated.
-Numerous states also have enacted variants of California’s 2019 Fair Pay to Play Act, and Congress may soon want to jump into the regulatory act, as well, and enact legislation to supersede those state statutes.
+As a result of a 2021 decision by the National Collegiate Athletic Association (NCAA) to allow students to be paid for marketing their name, image, and likeness (NIL), some student athletes are now being compensated.
+Numerous states also have enacted variants of California’s 2019 Fair Pay to Play Act.
+Congress appears unlikely to jump into the regulatory debate anytime soon and enact legislation to supersede state statutes.
+Two major antitrust cases against the NCAA have led the association to suspend its NIL-related infraction investigations.

 Meanwhile, the National Labor Relations Board office in Los Angeles in December 2022 ruled that college athletes can be classified as employees with the right to unionize.
 In addition, on yet another athletics-related front, presidents and boards will be forced to grapple with the rapid-fire spread of legalized sports gambling on both collegiate and professional games.